7.14. Analytic Querying

 Integer

-import org.geotools.data.Transaction
+import org.geotools.api.data.Transaction

 import org.geotools.geometry.jts.ReferencedEnvelope